SimonVaughanDataAndCode/tonic/README.md

   return(logP)
 }
 ```
-Now we can generate a sample using e.g.
+Now we can generate a sample from this posterior using e.g.
 ```R
    chain <- tonic::gw.mcmc(my_posterior, theta.0 = c(0,0,0), nsteps = 1e4)
 ```

-and plot the result using
+The output is list (chain) containing, among other things, an array (theta) with
+$10^4$ samples.

+Note: there is a `burn in' period (of 2000, by default).
+This means the first
+few iterations are thrown away (not returned).
+We can visualise the multivariable output of this using the contour_matrix function.
 ```R
   tonic::contour_matrix(chain$theta)
 ```
+The [i,j] panel shows the theta[,i] variable plotted against th theta[,j] variable.
+Here we plot density contours, and points for data beyond the outermost contour.
+Along the diagonal ([i,i] panels) we show the density or histogram of variable theta[,i].

 For more help on each comment, try the in-built help, e.g.
 ```R
    ?gw.mcmc
    ?contour_matrix
 ```

-Below is an example for a four-variable problem.
+Below is an example plot for a five-variable problem.

 ![example](figures/ContPairs_test.png)